Working with alumni to revitalize UBC’s historic geological field school and expand experiential learning at Earth, Ocean and Atmospheric Sciences.

 The new field school will be a complete rebuild of the facilities on the familiar Oliver field site.
 The old buildings will be replaced by new wood frame and plywood/sheet metal cladding construction that expands the capacity of the site to 90 people and adds dedicated teaching spaces.
 A novel canted wall design staggers sleeping bunks and maximize use of the building volumes--the approach was honoured with a 2012 Award of Excellence by Canadian Architect magazine.

 Learn more about UBC's Geological Field School Renewal.
-Download a brochure
+Download the brochure.

 Revitalizing UBC's historic geological field school